 Creating an Excel Database

 Having the data in excel will make life easier for you because excel is such a powerful tool where we can play with the data all the time.
 If you are maintaining the data in some other sources, you may not get all the formulas, date & time format correctly.
-I hope you have experienced this your daily workplace.
+I hope you have experienced this in your daily workplace.
 Having the data in the right database platform is very important.
 Having the data in the excel has its own pros and cons.
-However, if you are a regular user of excel then it is much easier for you to work with excel.
+However, if you are a regular user of excel, then it is much easier for you to work with excel.
 In this article, I will show you the way of creating a database in excel.

 How to Create a Database in Excel?

 We don’t see any of the schools are colleges teach us to excel as the software in our academics.
 Whatever business models, we learn a theory until we join the corporate company.

 The biggest problem with this theoretical knowledge is it does not support real-time life examples.
 Nothing to worry; we will guide you through all the process of creating a database in excel.

 We need to design the excel worksheet carefully to have proper data in the database format.
 Follow the below steps to create a database in excel.